 Alternative fuels from waste

 Yesterday I swept my terrace - or rather part of my terrace.
-And I carried three small buckets of dry leaves and dumped them.
+And I carried three buckets of dry leaves and dumped them.
 3 buckets from half my terrace!
-Collected in one week.
+Collected in a single week.

 OK, there are certain factors here - as the new leaves are growing in this spring, the tree might be shedding more leaves.
 Also we have two large mango trees in our compound.